Private Island

 As J.M.
 Barrie made regular acquaintance with the Croc, It can be fairly assumed that D'Oyly's beloved pet may well have been the inspiration for the crocodile in Peter Pan.

-D'Oyly Carte commissioned a charming wooden sculpture of his crocodile be carved to be housed in one of the window alcoves at the front of Eyot House, where he resides happily to this day.
+To commemorate the crocodile and its cultural influence, D’Oyly Carte commissioned a charming wooden sculpture, which was placed in one of the window alcoves in the eaves at the front of Eyot House.
+It remains there to this day.